PCB Material-(Selection requirement while designing the PCB)

 · Relative permittivity Or Dielectric Constant

 The dielectric constant of a PCB material is significantly affected by signal integrity and impedance.
 It also depends on frequency.
-An increase in frequency results in a decrease in dielectric constant.
+An increase in frequency results in a decrease in the dielectric constant.
 The usual range of dielectric constant of a PCB material falls within the range of 3.5 to 5.5.
-A material to be used in applications that utilize high frequencies should have the dielectric constant which is stable on a wide range of frequency.
+A material to be used in applications that utilize high frequencies should have the dielectric constant, which is stable on a wide range of frequencies.
 That is very important for safety.
 Dielectric constant varies more in some materials than in others.

-6.3 Impacts of heat and power on the selection of PCB Materials
+Impacts of heat and power on the selection of PCB Materials

 Heat and power are major factors that affect the selection of PCB materials.
 These include;